-Why does the price of Bitcoin on your website differ from other exchanges or Google?
+28. Why does the price of bitcoin on your website differ from other exchanges or Google?

 Exchange rates vary on a global scale.
 Individual markets set their rate depending on the market demand and supply.
 Google will display a global average.

-We suggest looking up Bitcoin trading volumes and values based on different markets to understand that the price in, for example, USA will be very different to Japan.
+We suggest looking up Bitcoin trading volumes and values based on different markets to understand that the price in, for example, the USA will be very different from Japan.
 Our spot price is based on our liquidity.

-There is a multitude of factors that increase or decrease in the price of Bitcoin, including changes in regulation, economic factors, the current political atmosphere, etc.
+There is a multitude of factors that increase or decrease the price of bitcoin, including changes in regulation, economic factors, the current political atmosphere, etc.